"The Help" gets Oscar boost with big SAG wins

 Among the humorous moments, three women from raunchy film comedy "Bridesmaids" played a game in which everyone had to take a drink when director Martin Scorsese's name was mentioned.
 The game became a running joke throughout the show.

-"It means so much, it really does," she told Reuters about her honour backstage.
+"It means so much, it really does," she told Reuters about her honor backstage.

 Asked how she wanted to be remembered for all her accomplishments, she replied in modest fashion.
 "As a good chum.
 As somebody who was happy most of the time and took great pride in making people laugh when I was able to pull that off."